BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 ## Illumination

 Illumination Studios is known for producing popular animated films such as *Despicable Me*, *The Secret Life of Pets*, and *Minions*.
-This is a new area that was not present when I was a kid.
+This new area is dedicated to those films.

 <figure>